-As a manager, you will have to make decisions, and they will not always be popular.
-While it’s important to gather your team’s input, in the end, it’s your responsibility to decide what’s best — even if that means upsetting some of your direct reports.
-Many new managers fear conflict, but it’s a natural part of life.
+As a manager, you will have to make decisions — and they won’t always be popular.
+While it’s important to gather your team’s input, in the end, it’s your responsibility to decide what’s best — even if that means disappointing (or even angering) some of your direct reports.
+Many new managers fear upsetting others, but trying to please everyone is a recipe for leadership disaster.
 Be prepared to explain the reasoning behind any controversial choices and let your team know that you did hear them and considered their opinions.

-Being liked is great, but it shouldn’t be your goal with this relationship.
-Ideally, you and your direct report will establish mutual trust and respect for one another.
-Depending on how your company is structured, you may both report up to the same manager.
+Being a likable leader isn’t the same as being a friend.
+Ideally, you and your direct reports will establish mutual trust and respect for one another.
 If you have a complaint about your boss — or anything happening at work — your direct report is not the person to share that with.
-Be professional.
+Always remain professional.

-If your employee thinks that you are the kind of person who will trash talk someone or the company you work for, he can only assume you are doing the same about him.
+If your employees think that you are the kind of person who will trash talk someone or the company you work for, they can only assume you are doing the same about them.
 You owe it to everyone on your team to be a trusted resource, not a pal.

 Being professional doesn’t mean you need to be a robot.
-You will be spending a large portion of each day interacting with this person.
-Get to know a bit about his life outside of work.
-If he has running shoes under his desk, ask if he’s training for an event or where he likes to run after work.
-Ask about his weekend.
-Stay on neutral subjects, but try to get to know him and let him get to know you.
+You will be spending a large portion of each day interacting with the people on your team.
+Get to know a bit about their lives outside of work.
+If one of your team members has running shoes under her desk, ask if she’s training for an event or where she likes to run after work.
+If someone takes time off to care for a family member, ask him how things are going when he returns to the office.
 The personal connection will make this relationship stronger.

-In addition to managing this individual’s tasks, you now have a hand in her career development.
-Take the time to get to know her, ask about her goals for year one and discuss how you can help her achieve them.
+Offer support that helps them develop new skills and elevates their performance.
 It takes more time than just downloading a to-do list, but you will end up with a more engaged, successful employee — which is a great reflection on you as a manager.